Safety Tips for Summertime Fun

 Avoid Ticks.
 When walking in tick-prone areas, wear long sleeves, tuck your pants into your socks, and apply insect repellant to shoes and socks.
 Check yourself thoroughly for ticks when arriving at home.
 Deer ticks, which transmit Lyme disease, are about the size of a pinhead.

-Play Ball for exercise - but watch those hot dogs!
-It is estimated that baseball fans will eat 26,000 hot dogs this year while attending games.
+Play Ball for exercise.
+Take advantage of baseball bat deals this summer for some exercise and yard fun!
+But watch out - it is estimated that baseball fans will eat 26,000 hot dogs this year while attending games.
 That is enough to stretch around the bases 36,000 times!